-Household hazardous waste is toxic, flammable, corrosive, or reactive material that must be disposed of properly to a ensure a clean environment and to avoid illnesses.
+Household hazardous waste is toxic, flammable, corrosive, or reactive materials.
+Proper disposal is imperative for a clean environment and to avoid illnesses.
 Hazardous waste should only be disposed at Household Hazardous Waste & Document Shredding events.
 Document shredding is important for personal records and financial documents that should be destroyed appropriately to prevent identity theft.
 Each year, The Authority hosts three Household Hazardous Waste & Document Shredding Events.